putitsimply/christian-bible-explained/leviticus.md

 * Worship is treated as serious and careful, not casual.
 * Community life matters: the rules include justice, honesty, and protection for vulnerable people.
 * Holiness is about everyday behaviour, not only religious ceremonies.

+Leviticus has had a long influence.
+Later Jewish practice and later Christian teaching often look back to its ideas about sacrifice, forgiveness, and what it means to live differently from surrounding cultures.

 [^gl_bible]: Christian sacred writings: many books and types of writing. ([Glossary](glossary.md#bible))